allnulled/cleesy/README.md

 This can be useful when you export objects by your command line interface, and you want to keep the same reference along a wider execution.

+## Functional commands

+When a command exports a function, that function is called with the command provided, as a pure string, for you to handle it at your own convenience.

 ## License